Let me ask you a question: Are you miserable in your skin, and not sure why?

 Furthermore, the hallmark bullseye rash only occurs in 50% of people who are bitten.
 So the difficulty is that a person may have Lyme disease, and not know it, but the ensuing small fiber nerve damage causes painful sensations and SFN symptoms without an obvious cause.

 When I hear a person has idiopathic neuropathy or idiopathic SFN, I begin to wonder if they have been properly tested for Lyme disease yet.
-The best way to test for tick borne diseases is to do the complete panel plus co-infections.
+The best way to test for tick-borne diseases is to do the complete panel plus co-infections.
 The best test is offered by Igenex Laboratories.
 FYI, some of their comprehensive panels run about $1,000 – 2,500.00.
-I’d say their worth it though.
+I’d say they’re worth it though.
 Other tests produce false negatives.
 Insurance may cover it.

 If this specific connection is important to you, please refer to this STUDY published in PLoS ONE, that details the association between Lyme disease and SFN.
 In the study, 10 patients (5 men, 5 women) were evaluated and all were positive for Lyme infection.
 We don’t know if they had Bartonella or Babesia though.